Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_2_plan.md

 Week 2, Day 2 introduces the idea of digital editions as  computational pipelines for text processing.
 The [Gothenburg model of textual variation](gothenburg.md) (GM) serves as an example of a computational pipeline from the perspective of textual criticism. **[expand]**

-### Outcome goals
-* How XML copes with limitations of the tree as a document model
-* What’s so bad about work-arounds and relying on application-level semantics?

 ### Legend